-As soon as you have accepted an offer and agreed the terms of the tenancy, we will proceed with preparing the legal documentation for both parties in line with the latest lettings legislation.
-We will also coordinate the arrangement for key handover to your tenants on commencement of the tenancy.
+As soon as an offer has been accepted and the tenancy terms agreed, we will begin preparing the required documentation for all parties in line with current lettings legislation.
+We will also coordinate arrangements for key handover at the commencement of the tenancy.

-Under the evolving Renters’ Rights reforms, tenancies are now generally structured on a rolling periodic basis, replacing traditional fixed-term Assured Shorthold Tenancies.
-This provides greater flexibility and security for tenants, while ensuring landlords retain clear, lawful grounds for possession where required.
+Under the Renters’ Rights reforms, tenancies are now structured as Assured Periodic Tenancies, replacing traditional fixed-term Assured Shorthold Tenancies.
+This provides greater flexibility for tenants while ensuring landlords retain lawful grounds for possession where applicable.

 If you manage your property directly, we will provide your contact details to your tenants so that any maintenance or repair issues can be dealt with promptly during the tenancy.
 Where James Anderson provides full property management, your dedicated lettings expert—based in your local office—will oversee all aspects of the tenancy.
 Unlike many competitors, your property is always managed locally by experienced staff who understand both your property and your market and are available to support you and your tenants throughout the tenancy.